-BOSTON—At last weekend’s annual meeting of the Association for Psychological Science (APS) in Boston, Cornell University psychologist Robert Sternberg sounded an alarm about the influence of standardized tests on American society.
+At this year’s annual meeting of the Association for Psychological Science (APS) in Boston, Cornell University psychologist Robert Sternberg sounded an alarm about the influence of standardized tests on American society.
 Sternberg, who has studied intelligence and intelligence testing for decades, is well known for his “triarchic theory of intelligence,” which identifies three kinds of smarts: the analytic type reflected in IQ scores; practical intelligence, which is more relevant for real-life problem solving; and creativity.
-Sternberg offered his views in a lecture associated with receiving a William James Fellow Award from the APS for his lifetime contributions to psychology.
+He offered his views in a lecture associated with receiving a William James Fellow Award from the APS for his lifetime contributions to psychology.
 He explained his concerns to Scientific American.
+Edited excerpts follow.

-In your talk, you said that IQ tests and college entrance exams like the SAT and ACT are essentially selecting and rewarding “smart fools”—people who have a certain kind of intelligence but not the kind that can help our society make progress against our biggest challenges.
+Scientific American: In your talk, you said that IQ tests and college entrance exams such as the SAT and ACT are essentially selecting and rewarding “smart fools”—people who have a certain kind of intelligence but not the kind that can help our society make progress against our biggest challenges.
 What are these tests getting wrong?

 What evidence do you see of this harm?

-IQ rose 30 points in the 20th century around the world, and in the U.S. that increase is continuing.
+IQ rose 30 points in the 20th century around the world, and in the U.S., that increase is continuing.
 That’s huge; that’s two standard deviations, which is like the difference between an average IQ of 100 and a gifted IQ of 130.
-We should be happy about this but the question I ask is: If you look at the problems we have in the world today—climate change, income disparities in this country that probably rival or exceed those of the gilded age, pollution, violence, a political situation that many of us never could have imaged—one wonders, what about all those IQ points?
+We should be happy about this, but the question I ask is, If you look at the problems we have in the world today—climate change, income disparities in this country that probably rival or exceed those of the gilded age, pollution, violence, a political situation that many of us never could have imagined—one wonders, What about all those IQ points?
 Why aren’t they helping?

 Do we know how to cultivate wisdom?